IIchukissII/goit-de-hw-05/README.md

 # Homework: Working with Kafka

-This homework is designed to enhance your skills in working with Apache Kafka.
+This homework is designed to enhance skills in working with Apache Kafka.
 The task involves creating and managing Kafka topics, producing and consuming messages, and implementing alert mechanisms for out-of-bound values.

 The homework consists of the following files: